October 10 - October 16, 2011

 I have used isocyanate-containing products for years, and so have many other researchers, producers and contractors.
 I think Car overstates the hazards when he recommends avoiding them, but they must always be treated with a healthy respect.
 The safety precautions he outlines are correct and prudent.
 If you are not willing to do these things, you should not use isocyanates.
 As long as you use them correctly, they can work quite well.

-Car F. of City of victoria on
+Car F. of Municipal City on

 October 14, 2011: